NeilDG/SynthDehazing/index.md

 <p align="justify"> Our approach makes training stable and easier as compared to unsupervised approaches.
 Experimental results demonstrate the competitiveness of our approach against state-of-the-art dehazing works, using known benchmarking datasets such as I-Haze, O-Haze, and RESIDE, without our network seeing any real-world images during training. </p>

 ### Dehazing Results
+We showcase the capabilities of our dehazing network in GIF.

 <center><img src="web_img/canyon.gif"> </center><br>
 <center><img src="web_img/train.gif"> </center><br>
 <center><img src="web_img/highway.gif"> </center><br>